Engineering Trust Into the Autonomous Cabin: A Conversation on AI, Security, and What the Industry Must Do Next

 Longevity is a defining challenge in automotive.
 These systems have to remain secure and functional over a decade or more, while both AI techniques and security threats evolve.

 That’s why flexibility at the hardware level is so important.
-Systems need to support evolving cryptographic methods and be ready for long-term changes, including post-quantum considerations.
+Systems need to support policy evolution, evolving cryptographic methods and be ready for long-term changes, including post-quantum considerations.
 They also need robust mechanisms to update software and models in a controlled and secure way.

 9. If you had to give the industry one guiding principle for next-generation in-cabin platforms, what would it be?

+The most important principle is that intelligence and trust have to be designed together.
 We’re building systems that interpret human behavior and influence how vehicles act, especially in autonomous scenarios.
 In that context, trust is not something you can assume it has to be engineered.

 That means every part of the system, from sensor input to AI decision, has to be verifiable and protected.
 When you get that right, you don’t just have an intelligent cabin you have one that can be relied on.